volodalexey/bevy-wasm-ball-shooter/README.md

 - Balls with nearest distance have more attraction factor than other

 TODO
-split to count score system
-shoot multiple projectiles
-responsive layout and scale
+ClusterCheckCooldown should accumulate inside resource and timer tick inside system split to count score system shoot multiple projectiles responsive layout and scale